Care Instructions –

 If you really want to wash it, though…

 Yes, we suggest machine wash.
 It’s very important that the machine isn’t too full or too small.
 As we’ve learned before, the coats need some space to move freely.
 So especially with our bigger coats, please note how much space your machine offers – when in doubt, try a local Laundromat to find a machine with a bigger drum.
-This is important.
+This is important!

-Machine wash at 30°C. Make sure to select “gentle” or “delicate” cycle.
+Machine wash at 30°C max (!).
+Make sure to select “gentle” or “delicate” cycle.
 Make sure that all zippers are closed or otherwise their sharp edges might damage the fabric!

-Tumble dry* at 40°C for 40-60 minutes.
+Tumble dry* at 60°C for 40-60 minutes.
 If your coat is still wet after that, continue for another 5-10 minutes.
 Remember, we want it to dry as fast as possible!

 Take out your coat 2-4 times during the drying process, turn inside out, shake out and pat the chambers with flat hands to prevent the filling to clump together.